luacmartins/portfolio/pages/projects/cmphoto.md

 demoAlt: 'live demo'
 code: 'github'
 codeAlt: 'source code'
-text: 'This personal blog details my adventures around the globe.
-I revamped the website creating a React Wordpress theme.
-The front end is rendered with React and Sass and data is fetched using the Wordpress REST API.
-It was my first React project.'
+text: "I designed and wrote the code for my online photography store.
+I used React's Next.js framework and TailwindCSS to stactically generate the front end.
+State is managed with React hooks and data with markdown files.
+Testing is done using Jest.
+Fulfillment and payment were integrated using Rest APIs."
 ---